tpeo/full-stack-learning-repo-fall-2021/README.md

     ```

 ## Suggesting Changes to the Main Repository
 We realize that like everyone, we're not perfect so we'd love to hear constructive feedback.
 To suggest a change, open a pull request to the main repository and we'll get on it ASAP.
+Please DO NOT push directly to the main branch unless permitted to do so.

 # Content
 ## Week 1: Introduction to Full Stack Development, Environment Setup